 - The variable is destroyed

 The area where we can use the variable is its scope.
-In general (spoiler!) in almost all modern languages, the variable exists from the moment it is created until the end of the block in which it is defined.
+In general (spoiler alert!) in almost all modern languages, the variable exists from the moment it is created until the block in which it is defined ends.

-It is intuitive to think that we cannot use a variable before creating it (although we will see that some languages are special, right JavaScript?).
+It’s intuitive to think that we cannot use a variable before creating it (although we will see that some languages are a bit special, right JavaScript?).

-The other factor that is missing: when does the variable stop existing?
+The other missing factor: When does the variable cease to exist?
 Well, unless we manually free it, the variable is automatically destroyed when exiting the block where it was created.

-So the scope of existence of the variable includes all instructions and nested blocks found between the creation and destruction of the variable, which usually occurs at the end of the block in which it was created.
+So the scope of existence of the variable includes all the instructions and nested blocks found between the creation and destruction of the variable, which normally occurs at the end of the block where it was created.

-What, put in code form, looks something like the following:
+Which, put into code form, looks something like this:

 // here NOT available ❌